 Personality is the combination of thoughts, emotions and behaviors that makes everyone unique.
 It's the way people view, understand and relate to the outside world, as well as how they see themselves.
-Personality forms during childhood, shaped through an interaction of inherited tendencies and environmental factors.
+Personality forms during childhood.
+It's likely shaped by inherited genes as well as life situations and experiences.

 The exact cause of antisocial personality disorder isn't known, but:

-- Genes may make you vulnerable to developing antisocial personality disorder — and life situations may trigger its development
+- Genes may make you vulnerable to developing antisocial personality disorder — and life situations, especially neglect and abuse, may trigger its development.

 Certain factors seem to increase the risk of developing antisocial personality disorder, such as:

-- Unstable, violent or chaotic family life during childhood
+- Unstable or violent family life during childhood.

 Men are at greater risk of having antisocial personality disorder than women are.

-Complications, consequences and problems of antisocial personality disorder may include, for example:
+Complications and problems resulting from antisocial personality disorder may include:

-- Having other mental health disorders such as depression or anxiety
+- Having other mental health conditions such as depression or anxiety.

 There's no sure way to prevent antisocial personality disorder from developing in those at risk.
 Because antisocial behavior is thought to have its roots in childhood, parents, teachers and pediatricians may be able to see early warning signs.
 It may help to try to identify those most at risk, such as children who show signs of conduct disorder, and then offer early intervention.